anthonyraymond/go-log4lib/README.md

 // Default logger logs to console by default, but user can replace the logger using the SetLibraryLogger() var logger = log4libwrapper.Default()

-func SetLibraryLogger(l log4lib.LibLogger) {
+// Make use of github.com/anthonyraymond/go-log4lib to allow third party application to pass their logger wrapped in a github.com/anthonyraymond/go-log4libwrapper-xxx func SetLibraryLogger(l log4lib.LibLogger) {
 	logger = l
 }